jiristrouhal/HoFi/README.md

 The debts are list of all items, that are to be payed in the future (there is no hierarchy, assuming the user wants to keep the number of items here low).

 Each debt is described by
-- date, when the debt was created,
+- date, when the debt was created;
-- description (an arbitrarily long text),
+- description (an arbitrarily long text);
-- amount (the money or the cost of the borrowed/lended goods)
+- amount (the money or the cost of the borrowed/lended goods);
-- due date (optional)
+- due date (optional).

 ### Temporal arrangement
 The user can enter either future (**planned**) transactions or current or past transactions (**realized**).
 Those are automatically distinguished by the current date.